troxeldj/portfolio-website-v1/README.md

 # portfolio-website-v1
 Simple website using HTML, CSS, and vanilla JS.
-Didn't take me long but it's a start.
+Didn't take me long (about 2 ) but it's a start.